Online TESOL Endorsement for Teachers

 This TESOL Endorsement, which is added to an existing Ohio teaching license, contributes to increased knowledge and potential higher earnings as well as securing a teaching position.
 The need for teachers who are trained to work with English Language Learners continues to grow nationally and in Ohio, as the state has settled thousands of refugees and has a large immigrant population.
 Teachers who complete the endorsement have the opportunity to put 10 of these credit hours toward a Master of Arts in Applied Linguistics at Ohio University.

-Students can complete the online TESOL endorsement in one summer by taking two classes during Summer Session 1 and two classes during Summer Session 2.
-See other options for completing the program.
+Students can pursue the online TESOL endorsement by taking classes during Summer Session 1 and Summer Session 2.

 How to Earn the TESOL Endorsement